sriramgkn/sriramgkn.github.io/_posts/2024-03-29-api-calling.md

 APIs are an essential part of modern software development, enabling applications to communicate, share data, and extend functionality.
 Understanding the different types, architectures, authentication methods, and best practices around APIs is key to building robust and secure applications in today's connected world.

-REST APIs are historically the most common architectural style for designing APIs.
+REST APIs are the most common architectural style for designing APIs.
 In Python, REST APIs are implemented using the [DRF](https://www.django-rest-framework.org/) framework mentioned earlier.
 Before we look at code examples, let us try to understand the REST architectural style in detail:

 ## Key Characteristics of REST